AV306/xenon/README.md

 A: Download a build that matches your Minecraft version, and drop it in your mods folder.
 Google "How to install Fabric mods" for more info.

-Q: Is there a Forge version?

-A: No, and probably never.
-It's very hard to find good Forge API documentation, and Fabric is, in my slightly biased opinion, better overall.